 Is there a bigger name in country music than Garth Brooks?
 The country singer is a Nashville god.
 A titan of the recording industry.
 A member of both the Country Music Hall of Fame and the Songwriters Hall of Fame, Garth Brooks' name is, at this point, mentioned with the likes of Elvis Presley, George Strait, and almost no one else.
 Few other music careers are on the same level.
 Like Elvis before him, Garth Brooks is one of the few artists today who can announce a world tour and sell it out the next day.

-In honor of one of the most celebrated and beloved American music solo artists and singer-songwriters of all time, here are five fun facts about Garth Brooks.
+In honor of one of the most celebrated and beloved American music solo artists and singer-songwriters of all time, here are six fun facts about Garth Brooks.

 Some people just have it all, apparently.
 Not you or I, but some people.
 Garth Brooks is one of those people.
 Before he was being signed by Capitol Records or dominating the Billboard charts, Brooks received a track scholarship to throw the javelin at Oklahoma State University.